spacelift-io/user-documentation/docs/concepts/configuration/context.md

    ![](../../assets/screenshots/context/stack_settings_matching_autoattachment_label.png)

 Once complete, Spacelift will automatically link the context to all projects sharing the `XYZ` label.

+!!! tip
+    If you want to attach a context to all projects, you can use the `autoattach:*` label on the context.
+This will attach the context to all projects, regardless of their labels.
 {% endif %}

 #### A note on priority